Roadside Monocular 3D Detection Prompted by 2D Detection: Experiments

 \subsection{Benchmarking Results}

-We compare our BEVPrompt against prior works on DAIR-V2X-I (Table~\ref{tab:benchmarking-results(0.5,0.25,0.25)}) and Rope3D (Table~\ref{tab:benchmarking-results of Rope3d(0.7,0.5,0.5)}).
-Results demonstrate that our method achieves the state-of-the-art, resoundingly outperforming previous ones.
-Fig.~\ref{fig:visualization of BEVPrompt} visualizes results by BEVPrompt and BEVHeight (cf. the supplement for more visuals), demonstrating the supriority of our BEVPrompt over improves BEVHeight for roadside 3D monocular detection.
+We study how much improvements our Pro3D brings to existing roadside 3D detectors on DAIR-V2X-I (Table~\ref{tab:benchmarking-results(0.5,0.25,0.25)}) and Rope3D (Table~\ref{tab:benchmarking-results of Rope3d(0.7,0.5,0.5)}).
+Fig.~\ref{fig:visualization of Pro3D} visualizes results by Pro3D and BEVHeight (refer to the supplement for more visual comparisons).
+The results demonstrate that our Pro3D helps previous methods BEVDepth \cite{li2023BEVDepth}, BEVHeight \cite{yang2023BEVHeight}, and BEVSpread \cite{wang2024bevspread} achieve significant performance gains.
+Importantly, Pro3D boosts 3D detection performance particularly on small objects of ``cyclist'' and ``pedestrian''.

-We further compare methods' performance w.r.t 2D detection metrics (cf. Table~\ref{tab:benchmarking-results of 2D bbox}).
-This helps us to understand that (1) the 2D detection performance greatly reflects the 3D detection performance; (2) exploiting the 2D detector which yields much better 2D detection performance, our BEVPrompt achieves much better 3D detection performance.
-In particular, we plot a curve between 2D detection performance (by training different 2D detectors) and 3D detection performance by our BEVPrompt in Fig.~\ref{fig:YOLO-v7 and more 2D annotations}.
-Here, we exploit more 2D annotations (from nuImages~\cite{caesar2020nuscenes}) to pretrain different 2D detectors (e.g., YOLOV7~\cite{wang2022yolov7} and DINO \cite{zhang2022dino}) and finetune on the target dataset DAIR-V2X-I. This helps us to obtain different 2D detectors of different performances.
-The curve in Fig.~\ref{fig:YOLO-v7 and more 2D annotations} clearly shows that exploiting better 2D detectors notably improves 3D detection performance by our BEVPrompt.
+A ``traditional'' baseline is to use camera intrinsics and extrinsics to \emph{project} 2D detections to 3D.
+It can roughly localize a detected 2D box in 3D but cannot determine the object's pose and shape.
+We address this with two methods: (1) applying class-specific priors estimated from training data (dubbed ``proj. w/ class prior''), and (2) training a model to predict the pose\&shape for the 2D box of an object (dubbed ``proj. w/ learning'').
+Table~\ref{tab:benchmarking-results(0.5,0.25,0.25)} provides their results, showing that both methods underperform our Pro3D.
+This demonstrates the significant role of Pro3D's 3D detection backbone, which learns to better lift 2D detections and estimate objects' pose and shape.